 The traditional channel offers some advantages to consumers, such as proximity, which is a relevant decision factor for families without a car, or whose income or physical capacity only allows them to make daily purchases.
 Consequently, families in lower-income deciles tend to spend more on this channel.

-In fact, many families in the first income deciles do not have access to the modern channel: 1,592 municipalities (i.e., 65% of the total) do not have stores with warehouses, supermarkets, hypermarkets, and megamarkets or discount stores and express stores; municipalities in which more than 17 million people live.
+Many families in the first income deciles do not have access to the modern channel: 1,592 municipalities (i.e., 65% of the total) do not have stores with warehouses, supermarkets, hypermarkets, and megamarkets or discount stores and express stores; municipalities in which more than 17 million people live.

 However, the population that does not have access to the modern canal exceeds that figure, because even though a person might reside in a municipality with a modern canal store, the store is not necessarily close enough to justify the trip to go shopping.
 In many cases, car use is related to access to the modern canal.